jasononeil/webpack-haxe-loader/README.md

 Currently the loader only supports HXML files which export exactly one output, so you cannot use `--next` to build multiple things.
 Instead you can use multiple hxml files and list each of them in Webpack.

-If you try to build a hxml file that is for another target, like Neko, PHP or CPP - the hxml file will be executed and an empty JS file will be passed on to webpack, which you can safely ignore.
-(If anyone knows how to have a loader inform webpack that no output is required let me know!)
+If you try to build a hxml file that is for another target, like Neko, PHP or CPP - the hxml file will be executed and an empty JS file will be passed on to webpack, which you can safely ignore - see below for details.

 ### Example webpack configuration